andrzej-stencel/elastic-otel-workshop/README.md

 All the scenarios assume you have downloaded the Elastic Agent, unpacked it and entered the unpacked directory, as described in the [Preparation](#preparation) section above.

+Every scenario has its initial configuration file, e.g. `logs-from-file.yaml`, and a final version of the configuration file, e.g. `logs-from-file-final.yaml`.

 ## Collect logs from file

 - Look at the file [./scenarios/logs-from-file.yaml](./scenarios/logs-from-file.yaml).